Watch our Grand Opening celebration here.

 The research program also provides students with a strong knowledge of experimentation, analysis, and biomechanical modeling.

-Because of the multi-factorial nature of ergonomics, the Institute for Ergonomics offers a human-centered approach for study.
-That is, in addition to the physical ergonomic research opportunities described here, the student can expand his or her knowledge of the field by incorporating the cognitive elements of the human-workplace interaction, since the Institute is affiliated with programs in psychology, computer science, industrial design, and physical therapy, to name a few.
+Because of the multi-factorial nature of ergonomics, SRI-Ergonomics offers a human-centered approach for study.
+That is, in addition to the physical ergonomic research opportunities described here, the student can expand his or her knowledge of the field by incorporating the cognitive elements of the human-workplace interaction, since the SRI-Ergonomics is affiliated with programs in psychology, computer science, industrial design, and physical therapy, to name a few.
 This affords students the opportunity to tailor their research to their particular interests.